hacklert/spaceX/README.md

 - Can we predict landing outcomes?
 - What machine learning model is the most effective for predicting landing outcomes?

+A presentation-style report is provided for this project that details methodologies, insights gained through exploratory data analysis (EDA), and results of predictive analysis.
+This report can be found in the file named ```spacex-report.pdf```.

 ### Prerequisites
 To run the files, you should have the following installed on your machine: